WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Introduction

 \section{Introduction}

 Large language models (LLMs) have become a cornerstone of modern natural language processing (NLP) applications, powering a wide range of tasks from conversational agents to content generation.
-Despite their impressive capabilities, a significant challenge remains in aligning these models with human preferences, ensuring that their outputs are not only accurate but also aligned with user expectations and values \citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, openai2024gpt4technicalreport, dubey2024llama3herdmodels}.
-Traditional methods for aligning LLMs typically involve instruction tuning and preference training \citep{ouyang2022traininglanguagemodelsfollow}, where models are fine-tuned on curated datasets that consist of human or LLM annotated preference data \citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, cui2024ultrafeedback}.
-However, these approaches face critical limitations: human annotation is resource-intensive and often subjective, while synthetic data generated by models like GPT-4 \citep{openai2024gpt4technicalreport} can create feedback loops that reinforce the model's existing biases rather than capturing the true diversity of human preferences.
+Despite their strengths, aligning LLMs with human preferences remains a challenge \citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, openai2024gpt4technicalreport, dubey2024llama3herdmodels}.
+Traditional alignment methods involve instruction tuning and preference training on curated human or LLM-annotated datasets \citep{bai2022traininghelpfulharmlessassistant, ouyang2022traininglanguagemodelsfollow, cui2024ultrafeedback}.
+However, these approaches face critical limitations: human annotation is resource-intensive and often subjective, while LLM-generated synthetic data risks reinforcing biases instead of capturing diverse human preferences \cite{gautam2024blindspotsbiasesexploring, wyllie2024fairnessfeedbackloopstraining, chen2024palpluralisticalignmentframework, poddar2024personalizing}.

-In response to these challenges, there has been a growing interest in leveraging in-situ user interactions as a source of feedback for training LLMs \citep{shi2022lifegiveslemonsmake, lin2024interpretableusersatisfactionestimation, donyehiya2024learningnaturallyoccurringfeedback}.
-This approach seeks to harness the wealth of authentic, real-time feedback provided by users during their interactions with LLMs, which can offer a more dynamic and accurate reflection of user preferences.
-By directly incorporating feedback from actual users, rather than relying on pre-defined datasets, it becomes possible to align models more closely with the nuanced and evolving preferences of the broader user population.
+In response, recent work explores in-situ user feedback (e.g., upvotes, downvotes, engagement) for LLM training \citep{shi2022lifegiveslemonsmake, lin2024interpretableusersatisfactionestimation, donyehiya2024learningnaturallyoccurringfeedback}.
+This approach harnesses authentic user feedback during interactions with LLMs, offering a more dynamic and accurate reflection of user preferences.
+Rather than relying on static, costly, and misaligned pre-collected data, this method adapts to evolving user needs.
+However, existing works are limited in scope, either requiring explicit, structured feedback from users or fine-tuning models directly on responses that trigger explicit user feedback.